Higher genus reduced Gromov--Witten invariants via desingularizations of sheaves: Desingularizations of coherent sheaves

 \subsection{Properties of the Rossi blow-up}

-In light of \Cref{prop: equivalence Rossi-Villamayor}, from now on we will identify the Rossi and Villamayor blow-ups of a coherent sheaf $\ccF$ on an integral Noetherian scheme $X$, and we will denote the common scheme by $\Bl_\ccF X$.
-In this section, we collect some properties of the blow-up $\Bl_\ccF X$.
+In light of \Cref{rmk:rossi=villa}, from now on we will identify the Rossi and Villamayor blow-ups of a coherent sheaf $\ccF$ on an affine integral Noetherian scheme $X$, both of which are local descriptions of \Cref{definition:Rossi_blowup}.
+In this section, we collect some properties of $\Bl_\ccF X$.

-Due to the universal property \Cref{theorem:Villamayor_blowup} and compatibility with flat pullback (see \Cref{prop:map_between_blowups}) the blow-up $\Bl_\ccF X$ can be defined for integral Noetherian schemes $X$, and it inherits the universal property in \Cref{theorem:Villamayor_blowup}.
-We will postpone the details of the details of the gluing of the construction until we further generalize these results to Artin stacks in \Cref{sec:desing_stacks}.